• Skip to primary navigation

 In addition to investing in capital goods, businesses increase recruitment to increase output.
 Thus, the unemployment rate also falls because there are more jobs available.
 Finally, higher economic growth improves household income and employment prospects.

 Such a situation makes households more optimistic.
-As an effect, they are willing to spend more money on consumption expenditure.
+As a result, they are willing to spend more money on consumption expenditures.
 This condition ultimately encourages them to increase demand for goods and services.
 As a result, aggregate demand grew stronger, allowing the economy to continue to expand.

 What are the factors affecting business confidence?